cagatayalptekin/CRM2/README.md

-script.sql file nedd to be downloaded for database.
+script.sql file need to be downloaded for database.